This article covers the following topics:

 Can I apply for a GoFundMe Cause grant?

 - No application is needed.
 To be considered for a grant from a cause, your fundraiser must benefit a charitable class and align with the mission of a Cause fund.
-We regularly source fundraisers that may qualify for a grant but if you know or have a fundraiser that may be eligible, you are welcome to nominate it for review by clicking on the unique submission form linked in the Cause fund description.

 - Grants to personal GoFundMe fundraisers are usually under $600.
 Nonprofit grantees typically receive a larger grant as their projects reach and help many people.
 The amount varies and is based on the amount the Cause fund has available to grant, the frequency and size of donations received, and the size of the charitable class being helped by the grant.